Communio-Templorum/bylaws/Priesthood.md

 --------
 :information_source: Attendant, Servant, Agent

-:warning: or perhaps +Magister+, teacher
+:warning: or perhaps _Magister_, teacher

 Every town, village, and community needs at least one Minister with deference to the broad Religio Romana.
 Their responsibilities shall include: